Deploying on Amazon EMR¶

 bootstrap action, you’ll also need to provide a path to your packaged

-environment (see Distributing Python Environments for more information).
+environment (see Managing Python Environments for more information).

 By default no workers are started on cluster creation.
 To change the number of

 workers, use the

 will be requested from YARN.
 When scaling down, workers will be intelligently

 selected and scaled down gracefully, freeing up resources.

 # Scale up to 10 workers cluster.scale(10) # ... # Scale back down to 2 workers cluster.scale(2)